MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/incoming-email-configuration.md

 ### Add an SMTP connector in Microsoft Exchange Server 2016
 <a name="AddSMTPconnector"> </a>

-An SMTP connector gives you more controlover the message flow in your organization.
+An SMTP connector gives you more control over the message flow in your organization.
 Other reasons to use an SMTP connector are to set delivery restrictions or to specify a specific address space.
 If you use Exchange Server to route incoming email to SharePoint lists and libraries, you must have an SMTP connector so that all mail that is sent to the SharePoint domain uses the servers that are running the SMTP service.

 Use the following procedure to add an SMTP connector in Exchange Server.
 After you complete the procedure, the SMTP connector ensures that incoming email messages are sent to the correct list and library in the farm.

+> [!Important]
+> A “Send Connector” should only be selected if you are using a local IIS SMTP service on the SharePoint servers, which has been [deprecated](/windows-server/get-started/removed-features-1709) in Windows Server.
+> If you are using an e-mail drop folder, which is required for SharePoint Server 2019 and SharePoint Server Subscription Edition, a **Foreign Connector** must be used, as outlined in [Does SharePoint 2019 still need the SMTP Service](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/does-sharepoint-2019-still-need-the-smtp-service/ba-p/307705).

  **To add an SMTP connector in Exchange Server**